 Special attention is paid to the uniqueness of the virtual user names and their passwords that must correspond to the specified safety criteria.
 For convenience, user names are created with the help of established patterns, for example, all test users may have the last name “a1qa” and the first name “PerfTestUserX”, where X is a number from 1 to 1,000.
 The use of such a pattern helps identify users in the database.

-Sometimes it is necessary to create users with the profiles of different sizes.
+Sometimes it is necessary to create users with profiles of different sizes.
 A “heavy” user has a lot of database entries and connections among them.
-A “light” user has relatively a few entries.
+A “light” user has relatively few entries.
 Performance testing of a billing system showed that the results for the “heavy” users were significantly worse.

 User accounts can be created with the help of the user interface; through API calls made by automation scripts or by updating entries in the database directly.